 Brown eyeshadow is fine.
 Light and clear.
 Picture those women in beer and honey eyeshadow, it works.
 In flowerpot or antique deep gold, too heavy, doesn’t work.

-As ever, wear your eye colors from your Colours Book somehow every day.
+As ever, wear your eye colours from your Colour Book somehow every day.
 A scarf, a pin, an earring, a purse, a hairband.

 These women can use the light/dark contrast of dark brown or grey eyeliner with light eyes, because the darkness of the hair can balance it.
 The grey must be clean and crisp, and less dark than Winter.
 Merle Norman Galaxy and Annabelle Mercury are good.

-Here, in clearer colors, showing also the Dior 5-shadow Earth Reflections.
+Here, in clearer coloors, showing also the Dior 5-shadow Earth Reflections.

 Here in more Dark Autumn makeup.